sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 ### Critique on Bayesian Probability

-[Edwin Thompson Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes)[^5] is very opinionated about the **right way** to do statistics or to interpret probability (in a Bayesian way), so he come up with the idea of the **maximum ignorance** principle in order to tackle this paradox.
+[Edwin Thompson Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes)[^5] is very opinionated about the **right way** to do statistics or to interpret probability (in a Bayesian way), so he came up with the idea of the **maximum ignorance** principle to tackle this paradox.
 Maximum ignorance says that we can't assume anything if the problem is not specified, and he argued that we could use such a principle to do probability without any ambiguity.

-So in this case, the answer should be the same concerning translation (since we should be able to move our circle in the space) and scale (we can scale the circle in the space) invariant.
+So, in this case, the answer should be the same concerning translation (since we should be able to move our circle in space) and scale (we can scale the circle in space) invariant.
 Indeed, in one of his works, he concluded that the [radial points method](#third-attempt-random-radial-points) is the correct one to model this since it equipped with *translational* and also *scale* invariant.[^6]

 [^5]: Who wrote the book [Probability Theory-The Logic of Science](https://bayes.wustl.edu/etj/prob/book.pdf).
 [^6]: He argued that the radius points method has translational and scale invariant by a geometric argument, which is fine.